onzfonz/comp227/src/content/5/en/part5c.md

 })
 ```

-The test fails if `getByText` does not find the element it is looking for.
+The test fails if in the previous line, `getByText` does not find the element it is looking for.

-We could also use [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors)
+We could also use [**CSS selectors**](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors)
-to find rendered elements by using the method [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)
+to find rendered elements by using the method [`querySelector`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)
-of the object [container](https://testing-library.com/docs/react-testing-library/api/#container-1) that is one of the fields returned by the render:
+of the object [`container`](https://testing-library.com/docs/react-testing-library/api/#container-1) that is one of the fields returned by the render:

 ```js
 import React from 'react'